User-generated content strategies: why customers are your best marketers

 Google Alerts for mentions

-Hashtag monitoring via platforms themselves
+Hashtag monitoring through the platforms themselves

 Customer feedback via email